With outrage and resolve, Seattle rally backs saving, improving Obamacare

-Vowing to maintain and expand coverage for all, and kicking off a week of resistance before the inauguration
+Demanding to maintain and expand health care for all, hundreds rallied in Westlake Park on Sunday to defend Obamacare and to kick off a week of protests before Friday's inauguration.

 Demanding to maintain and even expand health care for all, hundreds rallied in Westlake Park on Sunday as part of a national call to defend and improve Obamacare.